Nodal sets of Laplace eigenfunctions: estimates of the Hausdorff measure in dimension two and three: Toolbox

 \subsection{Doubling index}

-Let $h$ be a harmonic function on $\M$ as above.
+Let $h$ be a harmonic function on $\M$.
 Locally $h$ can be considered as a solution to the elliptic equation $Lh=0$.
 We identify $h$ with a function on the cube $\K^d_\rho=[-\rho,\rho]^d\subset\R^d, d=n+1$.
 We choose local geodesic coordinates, then the metric is locally equivalent to the Euclidean one and $L$ is a small perturbation of the Euclidean Laplace operator.
 Let $l$ be a positive odd integer such that $l>2\sqrt{d}$, $l=2l_0+1$.
 For each cube $q$ in $K^d_\rho$ let $lq$ denote the cube obtained from $q$ by the homothety with the center at the center of $q$ and coefficient $l$.
 Suppose that $lq\subset K^d_\rho$, then we define the doubling index $N(h,q)$ by

-Similar doubling index was used for estimates of the nodal sets in \cite{DF, DF1} and in many subsequent works.
-We will need the following properties of the doubling index. \begin{lemma} (i) ($L^\infty$-estimate) If $B$ is a ball such that $2B\subset \K^d_\rho$ and $q$ is the cube inscribed into $B$ then
+Doubling index was used for estimates of the nodal sets in \cite{DF, DF1} and in many subsequent works.
+We will need the following properties of the doubling index. \begin{lem} (i) ($L^\infty$-estimate) If a cube $q$ is inscribed in a ball $B$ (and therefore $lq$ contains $2B$), then